5secondmemory/Portfolio/README.md

 ### Projects
 ### Project 1: Modeling House Prices Using Realtor Data [PDF here](https://github.com/Will-Munson/Portfolio/blob/main/Projects/The%20Determinants%20of%20House%20Pricing%20(2).pdf)

 >In this project, we take a look into each factor that goes into the overall price of housing, using methods such as model selection, regression analysis, and residual analysis.
-The box plot down below shows the prices of homes based on their proximity to local elementary schools in the area. <br/> Given house prices are higher near Edison Elementary, this must be a prestigious school in the area.
+All of the analysis was conducted using R. The box plot down below shows the prices of homes based on their proximity to local elementary schools in the area. <br/> Given house prices are higher near Edison Elementary, this must be a prestigious school in the area.
 <img src="Images/House pricing by Elementary School.png">

 ### Project 2: Air Quality in Marginalized Communities [PDF here](https://github.com/Will-Munson/Portfolio/blob/main/Projects/Air%20Quality%20in%20Marginalized%20Communities%20(2).pdf), [Rmarkdown file here](https://github.com/Will-Munson/Portfolio/blob/main/Projects/Code%20Samples/Air%20Quality%20and%20Marginalized%20Communities.Rmd)